 Eric Rosengren, Ph.D.President and CEO of the Federal Reserve Bank of Boston

 Eric Rosengren is president and CEO of the Federal Reserve Bank of Boston, one of 12 regional Federal Reserve banks.
-Eric is a participant in the Federal Open Market Committee, the monetary policymaking body of the United States and a 2019 voting member.
+Eric is a participant in the Federal Open Market Committee, the monetary policymaking body of the United States.
 As CEO, Eric leads the Boston Fed’s work, which includes economic research and analysis, banking supervision and financial stability efforts, community economic development activities, and a wide range of payments, technology, and finance initiatives.

 Harry MarkowitzNobel Memorial Prize recipient, Economic Sciences

 Harry Markowitz was born on Aug.
 24, 1927 in Chicago, as the child of Morris and Mildred Markowitz.
 During high school, Markowitz picked up an interest in physics and philosophy, in particular the ideas of David Hume, an interest he continued to follow during his undergraduate years at the University of Chicago.